jsbernet/capstone_healthcare/How to customize R font/README.md

-Please find the following R code that demonstrate how to specify different fonts.
-In this code I use ggplot to create a horizontal bar chart.
+Please find the following R code that demonstrates how to specify different fonts.
+In this code, [ggplot](https://ggplot2.tidyverse.org/index.html) is used to create a horizontal bar chart.

 Here is a link for [R ggthemes](https://ggplot2.tidyverse.org/reference/ggtheme.html).